tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/PHYS2010/LAB 1 - Resonance and Q in electric circuits Pre Lab.md

 Doubling the resistance would not change angular frequency.
 It will halve the Q factor, and reduce the maximum current.

 4. Suppose you connected a DMM set to ammeter mode in the circuit with the parameters in Q2.
 Describe what you would observe.
+You would observe the current oscillating at the resonant frequency 4.47 rad/s and with amplitude Im